Enalean/tuleap-documentation-en/languages/en/user-guide/survey.rst

 Editing questions is also possible.
-To do so, click on the "Edit Existing Questions" item in the Survey Manager Administration menu or in the content of the page itself (see ?).
+To do so, click on the "Edit Existing Questions" item in the Survey Manager Administration menu or in the content of the page itself (see `Survey Manager Administration screen`_).
 You are then presented with the list of questions that are currently available in your question pool.
 Clicking on the question identifier number in the leftmost column allows you to change the question properties.